 Myth #2: If you want to make good money, choose a STEM major.

-While at the top end of their pay scale, STEM and engineering graduates earn the most, when looking at the average graduate, salaries vary.
-Douglas A. Webber, an Associate Professor of Economics at Temple University who studies earnings by academic field, found that English or History graduates who make just above their major’s median lifetime earnings make a good amount of money compared to some graduates in business or a STEM field.
+While at the top end of their pay scale, STEM and engineering graduates earn the most.
+However, when looking at the average graduate, salaries vary.
+Douglas A. Webber, an Associate Professor of Economics at Temple University who studies earnings by academic field, investigated this trend.
+He found that English or History graduates who make just above their major’s median lifetime earnings make a good amount of money compared to some graduates in business or a STEM field.
 So don’t limit yourself to the “top-paying majors” if they aren’t good fits for you.
 You still have the opportunity to make good money.

 Myth #3: You need to have your major picked out before applying to college.

 In an article from the Division of Undergraduate Studies at Penn State, it was found that students are almost guaranteed to change their major.
 This is because freshmen age students often have not reached the appropriate developmental stage to make the decision about their college major.
 This makes sense, as the majority of students end up changing their majors at least once!
 Many colleges are aware of this, which is why they don’t ask you to declare your major until the end of your sophomore year.
 It is okay to use the first year of college to experience all that college has to offer, learn more about yourself, and explore possible career paths.

 However, it is true that if you know you might pursue certain majors, you should start to take those classes early.
 These include engineering, pre-med, or any other that requires an extensive list of prerequisites.
 So consider what you may be interested, but allow yourself the chance to explore as well.